wooferzfg/wwrando/README.md

 This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's wwrando](https://github.com/LagoLunatic/wwrando), and [brainfubar's fork](https://github.com/brainfubar/wwrando).

 This patcher adds features coded in for the Wind Waker Randomizer to a Wind Waker ISO with no randomization.
-Intended to make a more enjoyable casual experience reflecting many changes made for Wind Waker HD.
+Intended to make a more enjoyable gameplay experience reflecting many changes made for Wind Waker HD.

 Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+